Geriatric Care for Senior Dogs & Cats

 Degeneration in the eyes and ears can lead to varying degrees of deafness and blindness in older pets, although this is more common in dogs than in cats.

-When these conditions are age-related, they may develop slowly, allowing geriatric pets to adjust their behaviors and making it quite difficult for pet owners to notice the changes in their companions.
+When these conditions occur as related to your pet's age, they may onset slowly, allowing geriatric pets to adjust their behavior accordingly over time.
+This can actually make it quite difficult for pet owners to notice these changes.

 In senior cats, liver disease is common and may be the result of high blood pressure or hyperthyroidism.
 Symptoms of liver disease in cats include loss of appetite, jaundice, drooling, vomiting, diarrhea, and increased thirst.